Desperate Housewife

 • Nature & Travel

-Pinot Noir from France, Rioja Rosado from Spain, Brunello di Montalcino from Italy, and many other popular wines may soon be at risk of disappearing.
-The reason is predictable: global…
+Pinot Noir from France, Rioja Rosado from Spain, Brunello di Montalcino from Italy, and many other popular wines could be at risk of disappearing.
+The cause is predictable: global warming.…

 • Nature & Travel